Before you start

-Children born between 1 September 2014 and 31 August 2015 (inclusive) need to apply for a primary or infant school place for their children.
+Parent or carers of children born between 1 September 2015 and 31 August 2016 (inclusive) need to apply for a primary or infant school place for their children.

 List of schools